No. 15 Texas keeps road roll going with 76-64 win over TCU

 RJ Nembhard scored 13 points and Mike Miles added 12 for the Horned Frogs (12-13, 5-11), who lost six of their last seven in the regular season to drop below .500 and are 0-9 against ranked teams.

-After starting 1 of 6 from 3-point range, the Longhorns were 10 of 17 the rest of the way.
-That included a trio of long 3s from Ramey early in the second half as Texas stretched its lead to nine.
+After starting 1 of 6 from 3-point range, the Longhorns were 10 of 17 the rest of the way to finish at 48%.
+That included a trio of long 3s from Ramey early in the second half as Texas, which shot 54% overall, stretched its lead to nine.

-Once the Longhorns built a cushion with 3-point shooting, they kept it by continue to hit shots from beyond the arc.
+Once the Longhorns built a cushion with 3-point shooting, they kept it by continuing to hit shots from beyond the arc.
 Ramey, Jones and Coleman combined to go 9 of 14 from deep.

+“It’s always good for us to click on the same page, everybody shooting a high percentage, making the right play,” Jones said.
+“That’s what we need in order to make a run.”

 The Horned Frogs kept pace from long range for most of the game before fading and finishing 8 of 21.
 TCU tied a season high with 22 turnovers, leading to a 22-12 advantage for Texas in points off turnovers.

+“In some ways I think we’ve gotten better offensively and then we go and turn it over 22 times,” coach Jamie Dixon said.
+“We’ve got to be more consistent and more effective in finishing plays.
+The turnovers are hurting our defense.”

-Jericho Sims scored 13 points on 6-of-7 shooting and Kai Jones added 10, with freshman and fellow big man Greg Brown helping both get dunks while recording a career-high four assists.
-Brown, though, had a bit of a blooper in the second half when he missed on a between-the-legs dunk on a breakaway.
+Jericho Sims scored 13 points on 6-of-7 shooting and Kai Jones added 10, with fellow big man Greg Brown helping both get dunks while recording a career-high four assists.
+Texas had a season-high 20 assists.

+“The guys did a good job sharing the ball with each other,” Texas coach Shaka Smart said.
+“This was one of best games of passing and creating for each other.”

 BIG PICTURE